wavesplatform/Waves/docs/API.md

 * addresses/seed/{address} - export seed value for the {address}

-* addresses/new - create new address in the local wallet

 * addresses/balance/{address} - account's balance

 * addresses/generatingbalance/{address} - account's generating balance(the same as balance atm)

-* addresses/create - create a new account in the wallet(if it exists)

 *POST requests:*

+* addresses/ - create a new account in the wallet(if it exists)

 * addresses/verify/{address} - check a signature of a message signed by an account.
 POST request body is the JSON object containing following fields: 1. *"message"* - Base58-encoded message.
 2.